top of page

 (country)

 Rock and roll mixed rhythm & blues with country.
-It was featured by a heavy backbeat (accents on beats 2 and 4), 12-bar blues structure and the prominence of the electric guitar and piano.
+It was characterized by a strong backbeat (accents on beats 2 and 4 in 4/4), 12-bar blues structure and the prominence of the electric guitar and piano.
 It was a major sociological phenomenon: a new generation of teenagers used this genre to find their own identity, choosing to forget the trauma of World War II through rebellion, energy and rhythm.
 It had a short life (1954-1958) due to military service, legal scandals and untimely deaths.

 E.g. Sister Rosetta Tharpe, Little Richard, Chuck Berry, Elvis Presley, Jerry Lee Lewis.

-High school was characterized by clean, smooth voices and sweet melodies, focusing on the innocence of first love and tailored to a teenage audience.
+High school was characterized by clean voices, sweet melodies and lyrics about first love for a teenage audience.

 Doo-wop was characterized by falsetto harmonies and nonsense syllables (like "doo-wop" or "sh-boom") sung as rhythmic accompaniment.